briefing-101-blue-blockOverview

 Step 6 - Define the category truth 🥸

 In this section, you need to take a top-level view of the category (or industry, vertical, sector - whatever you want to call it).
 The idea is that if you can understand how people think about the category, and how people behave and buy in the category, then you can better influence their decisions when it comes to choosing your brand.
+If you haven't already, a market segmentation is a great starting point for understanding the landscape.

 There are a number of ways to think about the category, but one particularly useful method is thinking about category entry points (CEPs).
 Pioneered by the Ehrenberg-Bass Institute, CEPs are useful ways to think about how people shop in your category.
 Or, according to the Institute themselves, "they capture the thoughts that category buyers have as they transition into making a category purchase".